yecall/yee-panel/README.md

 # Yee panel

-Yee panel is a friendly RPC service
+Yee panel is a friendly RPC middleware

 ## Build